PabloSanchi/LG-SPACE-CHESS-PWA/README.md

 - LGSettings:
   - Enter IP (master ip of the cluster)
+  - Save
   - Reboot (Reboot cluster)
   - Poweroff (Poweroff cluster)
-  - HardReset (Complete Reset of the cluster, in case of failure)
+  - Connect
+  - Disconnect

 - FindSat:
   - Display the current position of the satellite in a map.

 - About:
-  - Project logos & author & mentors & contact info & Description
+  - Project logos & author & mentors & tester & contact info & Logos & Description

 - Header:
   - Connection semaphore (ON/OFF)